naps1saps/HA-QDevice/README.md

 * We can see the QDevice has a vote.
 If it was added but unsuccessful, the vote count would be 0.

-8) **Go back to Home Assistant addon configuration page and toggle off "Initial_Setup" then restart the addon to disable SSH login as root.**
+8) **Go back to Home Assistant addon configuration page and toggle 'OFF' "Initial_Setup" then restart the addon to disable SSH login as root.**

 ## Useful Commands and Information
 * Removing the QDevice from your Proxmox cluster